openflighthpc/cloud-cost-reporter/README.md

 ### Recording instance logs

-To record instance logs for today outside of the daily or weekly reports, these can be generated using `ruby record_instance_logs.rb`.
+To record the latest instance logs outside of the daily or weekly reports, these can be generated using `ruby record_instance_logs.rb`.
 This takes two optional, ordered arguments: the name of one project or `all` and `rerun`.
 If `rerun` is set, any existing instance logs will be replaced.
 For example `ruby record_instance_logs.rb project1 rerun` would record instance logs for the project named project1, replacing any existing logs already recorded for today.

 # Contributing